Is Your New Dog Making You Miserable? You’re Not Alone

 Of course not.
 There are certainly some cases where everybody would be better off if the dog found a more appropriate home.

 And I’m not saying you just have to suffer through this phase, or that time will magically fix all the puppy behavior challenges you’re facing.
-There’s plenty of things you can do to get the out-of-control hyper bitey whiney stuff under control and make your life a hell of a lot easier.
+There are plenty of things you can do to get the out-of-control hyper bitey whiney stuff under control and make your life a hell of a lot easier.
 We cover the specifics of that in our program, if you want some help.

 See also: 10 Common Mistakes That Make Puppy Behavior Worse